dalibo/sqlserver2pgsql/README.md

 schema to PostgreSQL's default schema

 -relabel_schemas is a list of schemas to remap.
 The syntax is : 'source1=>dest1;source2=>dest2'.
-Don't forget to quote this option or the shell might alter it there is a default dbo=>public remapping, that can be cancelled with -nr
+Don't forget to quote this option or the shell might alter it there is a default dbo=>public remapping, that can be cancelled with -nr.
+Use double quotes instead of simple quotes on Windows.

 -num : Converts numeric (xxx,0) to the appropriate smallint, integer or bigint.
 It won't keep the constraint on the size of the scale of the numeric